browserengineering/book/book/chrome.md

     elt = elt.parent
 ```

-I wrote this in a kind of curious way so it's easy to add other types
-of clickable things---like text boxes and buttons---in the [next
-chapter](forms.md).

 Once we find the link element itself, we need to extract the URL and
 load it: